Our Team

 hnaughton@catholicliberaleducation.org

 With experience in both communications and Catholic education, Hannah is thrilled to tell the story of ICLE in her role as Communications Manager.
 She joined the Institute in 2023 after completing the University of Portland’s Pacific Alliance for Catholic Education (PACE) program, where she taught high school English at a Catholic school in Fairbanks, Alaska, and earned her M.A. in Teaching.
 Before that, Hannah worked in Marketing and Communications at the University of Illinois and graduated from Miami University in Oxford, Ohio, with a B.A. in English.
-She and her husband currently reside in Virginia.
+She and her husband currently reside in Virginia with their son.

 Elisabeth Seeley